Canadadry/pml/readme.md

 ## TODO

-- line return in text
-- easier texte styling
+- easier texte styling  ( pipe for markdown ?? )
 - add comment with // or #